wso2/ballerina-vscode/.github/pull_request_template.md

 > Describe how you are implementing the solutions.
 Include an animated GIF or screenshot if the change affects the UI (email documentation@wso2.com to review all UI text).
 Include a link to a Markdown file or Google doc if the feature write-up is too long to paste here.

 ## UI Component Development
-> Specify the reason if following are not followed.
+> The ui-toolkit lives in the [wso2/vscode-extensions](https://github.com/wso2/vscode-extensions) repository, pulled in here as the `submodules/wso2-vscode-extensions` submodule.
+Specify the reason if following are not followed.
 - [ ] Added reusable UI components to the ui-toolkit.
-Follow the [intructions](./workspaces/common-libs/ui-toolkit/README.md) when adding the componenent.
+Follow the [instructions](../submodules/wso2-vscode-extensions/workspaces/common-libs/ui-toolkit/README.md) when adding the component.
 - [ ] Use ui-toolkit components wherever possible.
-Run `npm run storybook` from the root directory to view current components.
+Run `npm run storybook` from `submodules/wso2-vscode-extensions/workspaces/common-libs/ui-toolkit` to view current components.
 - [ ] Matches with the native VSCode look and feel.

-## Manage Icons
-> Specify the reason if following are not followed.
-- [ ] Added Icons to the font-wso2-vscode.
-Follow the [instructions](./workspaces/common-libs/font-wso2-vscode/README.md).

 ## User stories
 > Summary of user stories addressed by this change>